marschall/getrandom-provider/README.md

 security.provider.N=getrandom
 ```

-`N` should be the value of the last provider incremented by 1 (for Oracle/OpenJDK 8 on Linux N should likely be 10 and on Oracle/OpenJDK 8 on Linux N should likely be 13).
+`N` should be the value of the last provider incremented by 1 (for Oracle/OpenJDK 9 on Linux N should likely be 13).

 This can be done [per JVM installation](https://docs.oracle.com/javase/9/security/howtoimplaprovider.htm#GUID-831AA25F-F702-442D-A2E4-8DA6DEA16F33) or [per JVM Instance](https://dzone.com/articles/how-override-java-security).